 In synthetic biology, mathematical models can be very beneficial.
 For example, they can describe how output measured from biosensor changes when parameters of a system are tuned.
-These parameters might include biological constants such as promoter strenght, dissociation constant, and protein degradation rate.
+These parameters might include biological constants, such as promoter strength, dissociation constant, and protein degradation rate.

-Our motivation behind matematical modelling was to achieve three goals we had set to ourselves:
+Our motivation behind mathematical modelling was to achieve three goals we had set to ourselves:

 - Estimate the range of macrolide concentration at which our biosensor could be used.

 - Get insights on how we could improve the sensitivity of the biosensor.